osamaalmughanni/Object.to/README.md

 Overall, Object offers a practical solution to the challenges that creatives face when it comes to managing and sharing digital assets.
 With its clear and organized folder structure, Object makes it easy for designers to find the files they need, so they can spend less time searching and more time being creative.
 And by allowing designers to share their libraries securely, Object enables collaboration and teamwork, so designers can work together more effectively.
 Whether you're a freelancer or part of a creative team, Object is the perfect tool for managing and sharing your digital assets.

 # Getting started
-<sub>This section could provide more detailed information about how to create and manage libraries in Object, including how to add and remove categories and objects, and how to customize the library metadata.</sub>
+**This section could provide more detailed information about how to create and manage libraries in Object, including how to add and remove categories and objects, and how to customize the library metadata.**

 ## Folder Structure